 Spencer Honeyman, PO EA '08, & Patrick Haesloop, PZ '08: REviving Our Cities and Ourselves

-February 21, 2011 By jenna
+February 21, 2011 By Jenna

-In an entrepreneurial leap, two recent Claremont graduates, Spencer Honeyman- PO-EA '08 and Patrick Haesloop- Pitzer '08, have hatched a company, REvive: Restorative Design for the Urban Habitat that taps into the massive potential for revitilzation of the cityscape through ecologically and psychologically conscious design.
+In an entrepreneurial leap, two recent Claremont graduates, Spencer Honeyman- PO-EA '08 and Patrick Haesloop- Pitzer '08, have hatched a company, REvive: Restorative Design for the Urban Habitat that taps into the massive potential for revitalization of the cityscape through ecologically and psychologically conscious design.

 Honeyman and Haesloop argue that our cities do not exist independently of the natural systems in which they reside, nor does our own fulfillment as humans exist independently of our contact with other living beings.
 One way to reengage these connections is through the informed use of plants will to restore degraded ecosystem health and realign cities with natural processes.
 Furthermore, in their blurring the boundary between what is ‘city' and what is ‘nature', REvive aims to elevate human consciousness.
 Spaces that clearly inform us as to where we are located on the planet, and that reflect our own mystery, is a key to a inspired, fulfilled human life.